 - Problem Solving: Addressing specific research challenges using both custom-developed formulations and industry-standard commercial software.

 - Constitutive Modeling: Developing proprietary codes to study, simulate, and predict the mechanical and constitutive behavior of materials.
-The course duration is 12 hours, corresponding to 3 CFUs.

-Planning topic towards flexible cities
+Planning topic towards flexible cities – Prof. De Lotto

 - Lecturer